smbc-digital/verint-service/readme.md

             verintOnlineFormRequest.FormData.Add("CONF_ATTRIBUTE_YYYY", "ABCDE");
 ```

-However it may be preffereable to create a new extension method for that use case, for example
+However it may be preffereable to create a new extension method for that which themselves call the base behaviour and then add the attributes on, for example

 ```
         public static VerintOnlineFormRequest ToConfirmExampleCustomIntegrationFormCase(this Case crmCase, ConfirmCustomIntegrationFormOptions configuration)
         {
             var baseCase = crmCase.ToConfirmIntegrationFormCase(configuration);

-            if(!string.IsNullOrEmpty(configuration.FloodingSourceReported))
             baseCase.FormData.Add("CONF_ATTRIBUTE_XXXX", configuration.ValueOfXXXX);

-            if(!string.IsNullOrEmpty(configuration.LocationOfFlooding))
             baseCase.FormData.Add("CONF_ATTRIBUTE_YYYY", configuration.ValueOfYYYY;
             return baseCase;
         }
  ```